 Good morning, Kiev!
 The city is waking up and so are you, so what is your next step after getting out of bed?
 Breakfast, of course!
 Our Spotter Olena suggests you start your day at Roast & Brew.
 The combination of lovely interior and high-quality food makes this restaurant almost irresistible.
-You can find a variety of dishes on their menu, including Olena’s personal favourite – scrambled eggs with salmon, which is “a nice big dish with more than enough salmon and a thin crunchy toast under the eggs”.
+You can find a variety of dishes on their menu, including Olena’s personal favorite – scrambled eggs with salmon, which is “a nice big dish with more than enough salmon and a thin crunchy toast under the eggs”.
 Also, Roast & Brew serves a very special green coffee, which is prepared using their own roasting system.
-By the way, if you can’t imagine your breakfast without a proper dessert, then this restaurant won’t leave you dissappointed: they have some spot-on French desserts…
+By the way, if you can’t imagine your breakfast without a proper dessert, then this restaurant won’t leave you disappointed: they have some spot-on French desserts…

 Your visit to Kiev will count for nothing if you don’t visit a local market – it’s absolutely a must!
 So, let’s head to Bessarabka market.
 The market dates back to 1912 and most of the buildings have maintained their original appearance (with a few reconstructions, of course).
 This market is absolutely unique: here you will find some traditional local food, meet lots of local people and feel the pulse of Kiev’s everyday life.
 It’s a perfect spot to buy some goods for your family and friends, for instance, some pork lard (oh, they will be surprised) or some locally smoked ham.
-Our local Olena says that “You also will find any fruit or vegetable during any season, caviar, fish, smoked foods, vegan cafe/kiosk and shop, a lot of flowers, coffee, sweets and bread”.
-Even if you are not up to buy any goods, you still have to visit Bessarabka market – it’s simply amazing!
+Our local Olena says that “You also will find any fruit or vegetable during any season, caviar, fish, smoked foods, vegan cafe/kiosk and shop, a lot of flowers, coffee, sweets, and bread”.
+Even if you are not up to buy any goods, you still have to visit the Bessarabka market – it’s simply amazing!

 We honestly hope that you bought a rational amount of goods at Bessarabka market so you don’t need to drag your overpacked bags all around Kiev.
 Anyway, let’s head on further.
 Our next stop is Ivan Franko theatre and square.
 Kiev has a lot of beautiful theaters, but our Spotter Elena thinks that this spot has “something cosy, peaceful and very Kievish about it and about the square where it stands”.
-The theater and square are named on behalf of Ivan Franko who was a famous Ukrainian poet, writer and a political activist.
-In front of the theatre there is a park with a lovely fountain and a few monuments.
+The theater and square are named on behalf of Ivan Franko who was a famous Ukrainian poet, writer, and a political activist.
+In front of the theatre, there is a park with a lovely fountain and a few monuments.
 Elena says that even though this spot is located in the very busy Khreschatyk street, somehow it is still really peaceful.
 So, it’s a perfect place to walk around or just sit down and enjoy a moment of serenity.

 When it comes to history and architecture, Kiev has a lot to offer.
-Our Spotter Yuliya strongly recommends to visit National Historical and Architectural Museum called The Fortress of Kiev.
-It’s an open-air museum and a unique complex of city’s fortifications.
-Yuliya especially recommends The Kosyi Caponier, which is a part of these fortifications and is located in the city centre.
+Our Spotter Yuliya strongly recommends visiting the National Historical and Architectural Museum called The Fortress of Kiev.
+It’s an open-air museum and a unique complex of the city’s fortifications.
+Yuliya especially recommends The Kosyi Caponier, which is a part of these fortifications and is located in the city center.
 She adds that “My favorite part of this complex is the ramparts – if you go to the top of it you will get the great view on the National Olympic Stadium, <…>, old edifices of the fortress, antique wheel guns and half of the right bank of Kiev in addition”.
 The fortress is a perfect spot to find out more about the city’s history and enjoy one of the best panoramas of the city.